What goes in my bins, bags and boxes?

 Non-recyclable household waste

-Refuse such as packaging, nappies, animal waste, hoover dust, etc. can be placed in your wheelie bin, or in the black plastic sacks provided if your house is not issued with a wheelie bin.
+Refuse such as packaging, nappies, animal waste, Hoover dust, etc. can be placed in your wheelie bin, or up to 4 standard bin bags if your house is not issued with a wheelie bin.

 Can't find what you're looking for?
 Please use the A to Z of Waste and Recycling.